Hormonal treatments for breast cancer can lower the levels of sex hormones in the body. These hormones are oestrogen and progesterone in women.

-Most adults sleep for 8 hours in a day but this varies from person to person.
+Most adults sleep for 8 hours a day but this varies from person to person.

 An occasional night without sleep will make you tired the following day, but it won't affect your health.
 It can make concentrating and decision making more difficult.
 Coping with other symptoms may feel harder if you are not sleeping well.

-Understanding why sleeping is difficult will help to find possible solutions.
+Understanding why you are finding it difficult to sleep will help you to find possible solutions.

 Sleeplessness can be:

 - difficulty staying asleep

 - waking up often or too early in the morning

 Tips to help with sleep: